hodlsimulator/ScreenActions/README.md

 ## What’s new (16 Sep 2025)

 - **Geofencing implemented (under the hood).** Region monitoring for **arrive/leave** with local notifications is wired and available to the event builder; UI toggles land next.
-- **Safari Web Extension working.** Popup actions call into the native handler via Safari’s native messaging; background worker kept minimal for now.
+- **Safari Web Extension working (iOS Safari).** Popup actions call into the native handler via Safari’s native messaging; background worker kept minimal for now.
-- **Inline editors in the app.** Event, Reminder, Contact, and Receipt-to-CSV editors are now presented in-app as sheets (not just in extensions).
+- **Inline editors in the app.** Event, Reminder, Contact, and Receipt-to-CSV editors are presented in-app as sheets (not just in extensions).

 ---